headsrooms/aplazame-backend/README.md

 ## Run

-Firstly, rename the file `sample.env` to `.env` and fill in the following variables with the correct values if you want to send an email when someone post a question:
+Firstly, rename the file `sample.env` to `.env` and fill with values if needed.

-- DEBUG=False

-By default, it will use sqlite in memory, if you want to use another database or sqlite file fill `DB_URL`.

-There are some other optional configurable variable, find their names in settings.py.
-You can change default values too.

 To run the server execute: